jprante/elasticsearch-jdbc/README.md

 Labeled columns
 ---------------

+In SQL, each column may be labeled with a name, but is not possible with river.
+The reason is simple : SQL have a column name limitation to 30 characters.
+Or, the key in index may be longer (when you have sub objects...).
-In SQL, each column may be labeled with a name.
-This name is used by the JDBC river to JSON object construction.
+To avoid error with your database, use labelled column This name is used by the JDBC river to JSON object construction.

 	curl -XPUT 'localhost:9200/_river/my_jdbc_river/_meta' -d '{
 	    "type" : "jdbc",